Paul Rodgers: 1970s: Bad Company

 Rodgers formed his next band, Bad Company, with Mick Ralphs, former guitarist of Mott the Hoople.
 The line-up also included Free drummer Simon Kirke, and Boz Burrell, former vocalist and bassist of King Crimson.
-Rodgers said that he and Ralphs were still trying to come up with a name for the band, "and I just said 'Bad Company', and there was this scuffling noise and he said, 'Sh_, I dropped the phone—that's it!
+Rodgers said that he and Ralphs were still trying to come up with a name for the band.
+Rodgers had just written the song Bad Company and mentioned the new song he had written, "and I just said 'Bad Company', and there was this scuffling noise and he said, 'Sh_, I dropped the phone—that's it!

 Bad Company was the first act signed to Led Zeppelin's new record label, Swan Song.
 They toured from 1973 to 1982, and had several hits including "Feel Like Makin' Love", "Can't Get Enough", "Shooting Star", "Bad Company", and "Run with the Pack".
 Rodgers played instruments on several tracks: "Bad Company" and "Run with the Pack" featured him on piano; "Rock and Roll Fantasy" on guitar; and on the ballad "Seagull" Rodgers played all of the instruments.
 Bad Company earned six platinum albums until Rodgers left in 1982, stating that he wanted to spend time with his young family.

 It was revealed in April 2011 that after Jim Morrison's death in 1971, the rest of The Doors wanted Rodgers to replace him.
 Robby Krieger flew to England to personally offer him the job.
 However, Rodgers has said that he was off the grid in a very rural area at the time, and the moment passed.
 In late 1973, Rodgers was asked to become the singer of Deep Purple when Ian Gillan had left the band.
 He rejected their offer in order to start Bad Company.